Making sure vulnerable children are Seen and Heard

 This Student Volunteering Week we have been talking to some of our student volunteers to find out how they support the children and young people we work with.
-Max is a student who has been volunteering at Loughborough University to help students aiming to climb the Morocco High Atlas Mountains to fundraise for us.
+Olivia is a Psychology student at Manchester Metropolitan University who has been volunteering as a befriender with The Children’s Society.